 What we do

-The Padilla Support Center is a regional assistance center offering legal support to defense attorneys representing immigrants in New York City.
+The Padilla Support Center offers legal support to attorneys representing immigrants in New York City.
 The Padilla Support Center is dedicated to improving the legal representation of immigrants in Criminal and Family Court proceedings.
 By equipping attorneys to accurately advise their clients about the immigration consequences of contact with the Criminal and Family Court systems, the Padilla Support Center works to ensure fairness and due process for immigrants.

 Which attorneys do we support?